Lotemn102/HebHTR/README.md

 </p>

 ## About the Corpus
-The corpus which is being used in the Word Beam contains of around 500,000 unique Hebrew words.
+The corpus which is being used in the Word Beam contains around 500,000 unique Hebrew words.
-The corpus was created by me using the MILA's Arutz 7 corpus [4], TheMarker corpus [5], HaKnesset corpus [6].
+The corpus was created by me using the MILA's Arutz 7 corpus [4], TheMarker corpus [5] and HaKnesset corpus [6].

 ## Avaliable Functions
 ### imgToWords